Living Dharma: Every Day as the Field of Practice

 Monday, October 21 – Saturday, December 14, 2019 (Two Months)

-Open up depth of purpose in your life: this retreat provides a pathway for meaningful action that will benefit both oneself and others, exploring and integrating work, home and spiritual environments.
-It is rooted in traditional Tibetan Buddhist Dharma teachings that illuminate how to manifest skillful ways of understanding and living by activating the six paramitas — generosity, discipline, patience, diligence, meditative concentration, and wisdom.
+Open up depth of purpose in your life: this retreat provides a pathway for meaningful action that will benefit both oneself and others.
+It will explore and integrate work, home and spiritual environments.
+Rooted in traditional Tibetan Buddhist Dharma teachings, this program illuminates how to manifest skillful ways of understanding and living by activating the six paramitas — generosity, discipline, patience, diligence, meditative concentration, and wisdom.

 This retreat brings together inquiry, work, and body-mind practices that cultivate greater ability to tap into and direct creative energy, and encourage access to a direct, non-conceptual knowing.
 Go beyond the structured realm of relative knowing, narrowing reason, and usual analysis — ordinary mind — into a lively self-investigation that promotes total engagement with the field of opportunity in time and space that is each person’s unique life.